 If you're after family friendly things to do in Tuscany, many of Florence's other neighbouring towns are worth visiting to experience the wealth of activities they offer.

 What our clients say: "Villa Medicea is a beautiful villa in the heart of Tuscany.
-The options locally are spectacular from museums to dining to shopping to hiking.
-We rented cars and ended up hiring drivers for our excursions.
 We created family memories of a lifetime with a large group of 10.
 We appreciated all of the care and attention we received as guests at Villa Medicea." - Nicole R.

 We find Sardinia absolutely captivating with its rugged landscapes, turquoise coves, ancient nuraghi, and vibrant island heritage.